atgu/ukbb_pan_ancestry/website/docs/hail-format.md

 ## Using the libraries and files

 The files on Google Cloud Platform can be accessed by cloning the [ukbb_pan_ancestry](https://github.com/atgu/ukbb_pan_ancestry) and the [ukb_common](https://github.com/Nealelab/ukb_common) repos and accessing them programmatically.
-We recommend using these functions, as they apply our QC metrics (e.g. the raw file contains 7,271 phenotypes, but use of this function will return 7,221 phenotypes after removing low-quality ones) and include convenience metrics such as lambda GC.
+We recommend using these functions, as they allow for automatic application of our QC metrics as well as inclusion of all [QC flags](https://pan.ukbb.broadinstitute.org/docs/qc#quality-control-of-summary-statistics) and convenience metrics such as lambda GC.
+By default, when loading using `load_final_sumstats_mt`, the best practice QC parameters are used, which removes traits with a lambda GC < 0.5 or > 5 as well as applying all [QC filters](https://pan.ukbb.broadinstitute.org/docs/qc#quality-control-of-summary-statistics).
+This results in importing summary statistics for 527 traits; if it is preferable to load all traits with exported summary statistics (e.g., only applying the lambda GC < 0.5 or > 5 filter), use `load_final_sumstats_mt(filter_pheno_h2_qc=False)`, resulting in 7,228 traits.
+If any filtering is undesirable, use `load_final_sumstats_mt(filter_pheno_h2_qc=False, filter_phenos=False)`, which will import all 7,271 traits.

 ```
 %%bash